mantik-ai/tutorials/README.md

 export MLFLOW_TRACKING_URI=<tracking uri>
 ```

-For more information on the requires environment variables see
+For more information on the required environment variables see
 [the user guide](tutorials/user_guide.md#required-passwords-and-environment-variables).

 In your script, simply add